ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 is just a value.
 The functions `sqrt`, `print_int` or `String.length` are values just like: `42`, `3.14` or `"haha"` are.
 In particular:

+1. Some functions can be written without giving them a name, like string literals or arithmetic expressions
+1. Functions can be stored in data such as lists, arrays, trees, hash-tables and others.
 1. Functions can be passed as parameters to other functions
 1. Functions can return functions as results
-1. Some functions can be written without giving them a name, like string literals or arithmetic expressions
-1. Functions can be stored in data such as lists, arrays, trees, hash-tables and others.

-Together, the first two items of form what is called **higher-order**.
-In OCaml, the terms “functional value”, “non-functional value” and “value” denotes, respectively: functions, anything but a function or any of them.
+Together, the two last items of form what is called **higher-order**.
+In OCaml, the terms “functional value”, “non-functional value” and “value” denotes,
+respectively: functions, anything but a function or any of them.

 There are only two limitations to functions as values.
 They can't be displayed and they can't be compared.